ChaturyaMullapudi/InconsistencyChecker/README.md

 # Noogat Inconsistency Checker

-A Python tool that uses Gemini AI to analyze PowerPoint presentations and images for logical inconsistencies, contradictions, and contextual gaps.
+A Python tool that uses langchain and Gemini AI to analyze PowerPoint presentations and images for logical inconsistencies, contradictions, and contextual gaps.

 ## Features

-- Extract text from PowerPoint presentations
+- Extract text from PowerPoint presentations and images
-- Extract text from images using OCR (Optical Character Recognition)
-- Analyze content using Google's Gemini AI
-- Detect inconsistencies across slides
+- LangChain integration for robust AI interactions
-- Support for multiple image formats (PNG, JPG, JPEG)
+- Support for batch processing of multiple PowerPoint decks (analyzes each deck independently without cross-deck comparison)
+- Parallel OCR processing for faster image analysis
+- Smart caching system to avoid reprocessing unchanged files
+- Detailed logging of processing steps

 ## Prerequisites